breandan/kotlingrad/README.md

 )
 ```

-The base type, `Nat` contains a unitary member, `one`, and a successor function:
+The base type, `Nat` contains a unitary member, `one`, and a successor function, `next`.
+We can emulate a class-like constructor syntax by giving it a [companion object](https://kotlinlang.org/docs/object-declarations.html#companion-objects) equipped with an [invoke operator](https://kotlinlang.org/docs/operator-overloading.html#invoke-operator) as follows:

 ```kotlin
 interface Nat<T> {